Earl of Iddesleigh: Present Earl

 The present holder of the peerages is John Stafford Northcote, 5th Earl of Iddesleigh (born 15 February 1957).
-The only son of the 4th Earl and his wife Maria Luisa Alvarez-Builla y Urquijo, Contesa del Real Agrado, he was educated at Downside School and the Royal Agricultural College and was styled as Viscount St Cyres between 1970 and 2004.
+The only son of the 4th Earl and his wife Maria Luisa Alvarez-Builla y Urquijo, Condesa del Real Agrado, he was educated at Downside School and the Royal Agricultural College and was styled as Viscount St Cyres between 1970 and 2004.

 On 14 May 1983, he married firstly Fiona Caroline Elizabeth Wakefield, a daughter of Paul A. C. Wakefield.
 They were divorced in 1999, and on 9 June 2000 he married secondly Maria Ann Akaylar Lakin, daughter of John Lakin.
 With his first wife he has two children: